menu

 As is often the case in a small town, Deweyville doesn't have a public transportation system that people use for their commute.

-The citizens of Deweyville have a very low rate of college education: just 8.17% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Deweyville has a very low overall level of education: only 8.17% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Deweyville in 2022 was $24,442, which is lower middle income relative to Texas, and low income relative to the rest of the US.
 This equates to an annual income of $97,768 for a family of four.
 However, Deweyville contains both very wealthy and poor people as well.